Johann Ludwig Krapf

-Johann Ludwig Krapf (11 January 1810 – 26 November 1881) was a German missionary in East Africa, as well as an explorer, linguist, and traveler.
+Johann Ludwig Krapf (11 January 1810 – 26 November 1881) was a German missionary in East Africa, as well as an explorer, linguist, and traveller.
 Krapf played an important role in exploring East Africa with Johannes Rebmann.
-They were the first Europeans to see Mount Kenya with the help of Akamba who dwelled at its slopes and Kilimanjaro.
+They were the first Europeans to see Mount Kenya, with the help of Akamba, who dwelled at its slopes, and Kilimanjaro.

 Ludwig Krapf visited Ukambani, the homeland of the Kamba people, in 1849 and again in 1850.
 He successfully translated the New Testament to the Kamba language.
 Krapf also played a key role in exploring the East African coastline, especially in Mombasa.

 Early life

 Krapf was born into a Lutheran family of farmers in southwest Germany.
 From his school days onward he developed his gift for languages.
 He initially studied Latin, Greek, French and Italian.
 More languages were to follow throughout his life.
 After finishing school he joined the Basel Mission Seminary at age 17 but discontinued his studies as he had doubts about his missionary vocation.
-He read theology at University of Tübingen and graduated in 1834.
+He studied theology at University of Tübingen and graduated in 1834.
 While working as an assistant village pastor, he met a Basel missionary, Peter Fjellstedt, who encouraged him to resume his missionary vocation.

 Ethiopia

 In 1836 he was invited by the Anglican Church Missionary Society (CMS) to join their work in Ethiopia.
 Basel Mission seconded him to the Anglicans and from 1837 to 1842 he worked in this ancient Christian land.
-He prepared himself by learning ancient Ge'ez and the Amharic language of the highlands.
+He prepared himself by learning ancient Ge'ez and the Amharic language of the Ethiopian Highlands.
 Landing at Tadjura, Krapf followed the trade route to Shewa, where he presented himself to its ruler, Meridazmach Sahle Selassie, and later accompanied the Meridazmach on a military campaign in southern Shewa.
 Krapf's pietist background did not help him much to understand and appreciate traditional Ethiopian Christianity, especially their emphasis on saints, liturgy and use of Ge'ez, a language no longer spoken.
 When he departed Shewa in 1842, he found his way to Gondar blocked by the aftermath of the Battle of Debre Tabor, retraced his steps to the court of Adara Bille, a chieftain of the Wollo Oromo who then robbed him.
 Krapf managed to effect his escape with his servants, and made his way to Massawa supported by the reluctant charity of the local inhabitants.

-Thus he centered his interest on the Oromo people of southern Ethiopia, in his time known as the Galla, who then were largely believers in a traditional religion.
+Thus he centred his interest on the Oromo people of southern Ethiopia, in his time known as the Galla, who then were largely believers in a traditional religion.
 He learned their language and started translating parts of the New Testament into it.
 While 1842 saw Krapf receive a doctorate from University of Tübingen for his research into the Ethiopian languages, it also witnessed the expulsion of all Western missionaries from Ethiopia, which ended his work there.
 In association with his colleague, Carl Wilhelm Isenberg, he published a memoir of his time in Ethiopia, Journals of Isenberg and Krapf in 1843.
 He revised Abu Rumi's Bible translations into Amharic for BFBS.